bstofko/django-brewery/README.md

 # django-brewery
 Description:
 This project was made in Python using the Django Web App framework.
 The site queries the Open Brewery DB API to fetch a list of all breweries in the city of San Antonio.
 The endpoint can be adjusted to fetch by city or state.
-The navbar also contains a search input form in order to search by brewery name.
+The navbar also contains a search input form to search by brewery name.
 If a match is found, the details of the matched brewery is displayed individually on the app.

 Instructions:
 In order to clone and use the source files as is, Python and Django must be installed on the system.
 A local server must be initiated in a virtual environment: